08 Nov Alzheimer’s Disease: Time to Take a Closer Look

-Alzheimer’s is a devastating disease that affects mental, cognitive and motor ability and subsequently leads to premature death when neurological functions completely shutting down.
-Because everyone is different and people catch Alzheimer’s disease at various stages, it’s difficult to determine Alzheimer’s disease progression.
+Alzheimer’s is a devastating disease that affects mental, cognitive and motor ability and subsequently leads to premature death when neurological functions completely shut down.
+Because everyone is different and people catch Alzheimer’s disease at various stages, it’s difficult to determine its progression.

-However, there does seem to be a set of stages that people go through, although not everyone progresses through each stage, and some may experience mixed symptoms, as its progression is on a time continuum.
+However, there seems to be a set of stages that people go through, although not everyone progresses through each stage, and some may experience mixed symptoms as its progression is on a time continuum.
 The following seven stages are often described by patients and their physicians.

 In this stage of Alzheimer’s disease progression, some people are diagnosed with Alzheimer’s disease, although it is rare.
-At this stage, friends and family begin to notice a decline in memory function and begin to notice some personality changes.
-Individuals may experience difficulties with word aphasia, difficulty remembering names of new acquaintances, difficulty retaining written material, and lack of ability in planning or organization.
+At this stage, friends and family begin to notice a decline in memory function and some personality changes.
+Individuals may experience difficulties with word aphasia, difficulty remembering names of new acquaintances, difficulty retaining written material, and the lack of ability to plan or organize.

-In this stage of Alzheimer’s disease progression, the disease becomes evident to everyone around the individual.
+In this stage of Alzheimer’s disease progression, the disease becomes evident to everyone around.
 People with the disease experience decreased connection with current events due to memory problems, inability to perform challenging mathematical tasks, reduced memory about personal information, increased anxiety in social situations, and decreased ability to perform tasks such as accounting and finance management.

 In this stage of Alzheimer’s disease progression, individuals are unable to function without assistance.
 They forget important information such as address and phone number and become confused about their surroundings.
 They often have difficulty remembering the date, day of the week or month.
 Major lapses in memory become apparent.
-They tend to retain names and knowledge of people close to them, but they have difficulty remembering newly acquired information.
+They tend to retain names and knowledge of people close to them, and they have difficulty remembering newly-acquired information.

-In this final stage of Alzheimer’s disease progression, many individuals enter a catatonic-like state, and they are suffering from the worst effects of Alzheimer’s disease.
-They lose their ability to speak and respond to others, though occasionally words may be uttered.
+In this final stage of Alzheimer’s disease progression, many individuals enter a catatonic-like state; they are suffering from the worst effects of Alzheimer’s disease.
+They lose the ability to speak and respond to others, though occasionally words may be uttered.
 They are unable to sit up, smile, swallow, hold their head up, and their reflexes become abnormal and muscles get rigid.
-Eventually, this stage leads to death, typically about eight years after they were diagnosed with the disease.
+Eventually, this stage leads to death, typically about eight years after they were diagnosed.

 Finding An Effective Alzheimer’s Treatment

-Finding an effective Alzheimer’s treatment is intricate because there are a lot of misconceptions about this aspect.
+Finding an effective Alzheimer’s treatment is intricate because there are a lot of misconceptions about it.
 First of all, there is no actual “cure” for Alzheimer’s disease.
 It is the onset of a lifetime of brain activity that generates chemically and the deterioration of brain activity occurs as natural from this point.
-In other words, memory loss is usual as human beings age; Alzheimer’s disease, effectively, is a type of dementia that is partially related to memory loss and comes about as a natural process.
+In other words, memory loss is typical as human beings age; Alzheimer’s disease, effectively, is a type of dementia partially related to memory loss and it comes about as a natural process.

-With this information, we now know that while there is no cure for Alzheimer’s, there certainly is a variety of facets to Alzheimer’s treatment.
+With this information, we now know that while there is no cure for Alzheimer’s, there certainly are a variety of facets to its treatment.
 There are two approaches to treating this disorder: prescription and non-drug.
 It is a matter of how these approaches influence the functioning capability of the individual as to what type of treatment is prescribed.
-From there, the symptoms of this disease can be managed with greater ease.
+From there, the symptoms of the disease can be managed with greater ease.

 Drug or pharmacological treatments are used to treat the cognitive areas of Alzheimer’s disease such as thinking changes, perception, and memory.
-Drug treatment does not prevent or end the disease, but it does provide a relief and a release to the power of the symptoms as they plot to overtake the brain and the body.
-Pharmacological treatments have also been known to assist in slowing the progression of Alzheimer’s symptoms and are, therefore, used as effective versions of an Alzheimer’s treatment.
+Drug treatment does not prevent or end the disease, but it does provide relief and release from the power of the symptoms as they plot to overtake the brain and the body.
+Pharmacological treatments have been known to assist in slowing the progression of Alzheimer’s symptoms and are, therefore, used as effective versions of an Alzheimer’s treatment.

 Is there such as thing as an effective drug treatment for Alzheimer’s disease?
-To make that determination we must look at the disease itself.
-Basically, there are two types of drugs that are used in the treatment of Alzheimer’s: drugs that treat the cognitive symptoms, such as memory problems or other mental deficits; and drugs that treat the behavioral symptoms, which can be categorized as anti-agitation drugs.
+To make that determination, we must look at the disease itself.
+Basically, there are two types of drugs used in the treatment of Alzheimer’s: drugs that treat cognitive symptoms, such as memory problems or other mental deficits; and drugs that treat behavioral symptoms, which can be categorized as anti-agitation drugs.

-Although the current drug treatments for Alzheimer’s is not altogether very effective, scientists continue to research new and more advanced treatments to help alleviate the symptoms of Alzheimer’s disease and to help prevent the onset of the disease.
+Although the current drug treatments for Alzheimer’s are not altogether very effective, scientists continue to research new and more advanced treatments to help alleviate the symptoms of Alzheimer’s disease and help prevent its onset.
 These include drugs that help halt or reverse the processes of Alzheimer’s disease.
 None of the current drugs are able to do this.
-Also, the current drugs have a sedating effect which scientists are trying to eliminate with the anti-agitation drugs.
+The current drugs have a sedating effect which scientists are trying to eliminate with the anti-agitation drugs.
 Some current drugs are NSAIDs, Naloxone, Rivastigmine, Selegiline, and Tacrine.